 Can I improve the results of my C&P exam?

-People sometimes ask “can I improve the results of my C&P exam?” and the answer is technically “no.” However, the results of a C&P exam can be supplemented by an evaluation by another doctor, either one the veteran hires independently or if the veteran demonstrates that the initial C&P exam was insufficient or done improperly.
+People sometimes ask, “can I improve the results of my C&P exam?” and the answer is technically “no.” However, the results of a C&P exam can be supplemented by an evaluation by another doctor, either one the veteran hires independently or if the veteran demonstrates that the initial C&P exam was insufficient or done improperly.

 Write down notes right after your C&P exam while everything that happened is fresh in your memory.
-C&P examiners are not perfect and sometimes they don’t ask all of the necessary questions.
+C&P examiners are not perfect and sometimes don’t ask all the necessary questions.
 Did they ask you about your pain levels in different circumstances?
 Did they inquire about whether your symptoms interfere with your ability to work?
 Did the examiner seem to have reviewed your medical records in advance and follow-up on information there, or did they seem a little lost?
 Did the examiner seem to have in-depth knowledge about the disability you have already been diagnosed with?
 Did they stick with collecting information from you, or did they stray into lectures about what treatment you should do?

 Is it possible to appeal the results of a C&P exam?